User safety

 4. Tap Content Preferences, then tap Filter video keywords.

 5. Tap Add keywords and enter a word or hashtag you'd like to filter.
+You can add up to 100 keywords.

 6. Select the feeds you'd like to filter from.